pepeneif/digital-dirham/README.md

-Digital-Dirham (D-DH) - a 'faster' version of Litecoin which also uses scrypt as a proof of work scheme and is intended for microtransactions.
+Digital-Dirham (D-DH) - a 'faster' version of Litecoin which uses scrypt as a proof of work scheme and is intended for microtransactions.
- - 15 seconds block targets: beat that MinCoin! ;)
+ - 15 seconds block targets
  - 42 007 680 total coins
  - no subsidy within the first 3 days and after approximately 5 years;
    in between: 4 coins per generated block
  - difficulty retargets every 0.35 days
  - currently peers are looked up over IRC only
  - currently no block checkpoints are in the code (but could be easily added)

-Finally, I only tested the command line server/tool 'digital-dirham' for the first 30 blocks.
+Finally, I only tested the command line server/tool 'digital-dirham' for the first 300 blocks.

 Credits go to the original authors/communities that created Bitcoin and Litecoin.

 Development process
 ===================